Avdpro/ai2apps/README.md

 ## Publishing an Agent
 Developed Agent can be packaged and published as a web or mobile application (iOS/Android).
-The current AI2Apps beta test version does not provide the packaging function.
+The current AI2Apps beta test version only supports packaging for iOS XCode simulator.
 Once the system is more stable and complete, the packaging function will be provided in later versions.

 ## Future Plans for AI2Apps: